 Currently, I have a cat who may need to have her eyes removed in a procedure called Enucleation.
 So I went online to find a ballpark cost to steel myself.

-I found a website where the vet, Krista Magnifico, feels “that veterinary medicine is way over due for a little transparency.”
+I found a website where the vet, Krista Magnifico, feels “that veterinary medicine is way overdue for a little transparency.”
 She has posted her 2017 Price Guide for various services at her clinic in Jarrettsville, Maryland.
 They seem similar to what I am seeing here in Texas, so I am posting a link to her page.
 I want people to be more informed about what to expect.
-Perhaps with a better expectation we can make better decisions.
+Perhaps with a better guestimate of costs, we can make better decisions.
 Per Dr. Magnifico,

 Our clients are becoming more invested in their pets care and significantly more interested in veterinary medicine.
 Why then aren’t we open about fees?
 I think every vet should be transparent.
 I also firmly believe it will save more lives.